venusgalstar/Eth-Transaction-Track/README.md

-`sync-transfer.py` is a script which makes erc20 transfer transaction logging `sync-swap.py` is a script which makes erc20 swap transaction logging `sync-pls.py` is a script which makes PLS transfer transaction logging
+`sync-transfer.py` is a script which makes erc20 transfer transaction logging `sync-swap.py` is a script which makes erc20 swap transaction logging `sync-pls.py` is a script which makes PLS transfer transaction logging `combine.py` is a script which combines database from above and token info logging `makecsv.py` is a script which makes csv file

 - DB_NAME: SQL database name.
 Example: `transfer.db`.
 - ETH_URL: Ethereum node url to reach the node.
 Supports websocket, http and ipc.
 See examples in `sync-pls.py`.